The 10 Most Dangerous And Worst Neighborhoods In Orlando, FL

 Then, we ranked each neighborhood in Orlando, Florida for each of these criteria from worst to best.

-Read on below to learn more about these terrible places around Orlando to live.
-Or skip to the end to see the list of all 102 neighborhoods ranked from worst to best.
+Skip to the end to see the list of all 97 neighborhoods ranked from worst to best.

 Summary: The Worst Neighborhoods Around Orlando

-Well there you have it -- the worst of the neighborhoods in Orlando with Mercy Drive landing at the bottom of the pack.
+Well, there you have it — the worst of the neighborhoods in Orlando with New Malibu landing at the bottom of the pack.

-As we mentioned earlier, the neighborhoods in Orlando aren't all bad.
-Lancaster Park takes the cake as the best place to live in Orlando.
+As mentioned earlier, the neighborhoods in Orlando aren’t all bad.
+South Eola takes the cake as the best place to live in Orlando.

 We ranked the neighborhoods from worst to best in the chart below.